garrandall/popular-music-data/tracks/how-bad-do-you-want-it--don-henley.md

 Not bad enough

 So you put a hold on happiness
-....a day, a week, a year
+...a day, a week, a year
 You got to bring somethin' to this party, boy
 If you party here